vamuana/webDesign_chefs/README.md

   - Team review: 20 Nov 2024

     Round 2: App Version 1 (60 Hours)
-  - 20.11. - 23.11.
+  - 20.11.- 23.11.
 Improving specification vol 2
-  - 24.11. - Submission of updated schedule
+  - 24.11.- Submission of updated schedule
-  - 25. - 30.11. - Initialization of App - setting up the technical part of the porject to prepare the app for launching
+  - 25.-30.11. - Initialization of App - setting up the technical part of the porject to prepare the app for launching
-  - 1.12. - Internal meeting
+  - 1.12.-Internal meeting
-  - 1. - 5.12. - Primary functions 1- Creating recipe (adding ingredients, description, directions, saving the new recipe, confirmation of creation)
+  - 1.-5.12. - Primary functions 1- Creating recipe (adding ingredients, description, directions, saving the new recipe, confirmation of creation)
-  - 6. - 10.12. - Primary functions 2 - Creating an event (choosing a recipe, setting the time, date, estimated price and max amount of attendees, confirmation of creation) + login/register(setting up a new profile)
+  - 6.-10.12. - Primary functions 2 - Creating an event (choosing a recipe, setting the time, date, estimated price and max amount of attendees, confirmation of creation) + login/register(setting up a new profile)
   - Updated specs submission: 24 Nov 2024
   - Testing session: 11 Dec 2024
   - Submission: 15 Dec 2024